LoyolaChicagoCS/gradhandbook/source/regulations.rst

 --------------------------------

-Both new and continuing students must complete the process of registration before every semester in which they are either enrolling in classes (or for MS Computer Science students opting to complete a thesis who are only writing a thesis).
+Both new and continuing students must complete the process of registration before every semester in which they are either enrolling in classes.
+Also there is a special course conferring full-time registration for MS Computer Science students opting to complete a thesis and who are only writing a thesis that semester.
 For details on choosing courses see :ref:`course_selection` and :ref:`advising` below.